Gustuph/digital-writing-folio/swift-reflections.md

 ## Of the key examples we looked at, which did you like most and why?

-The Gathering Cloud really stole my attention.
+The Gathering Cloud by JR Carpenter really captured my attention.
 While the primary interaction itself of hyperlinked text popping up when I hovered over it was quite simple, I enjoyed experimenting with when to interact, when to simply read or observe the image that accompanied the text.
 Then, when I noticed the screen itself changing, I became very invested in what was changing about it, what triggered it and so on.
 The fifth plate in particular, took my attention for a long time, as I patiently waited for a scuffed wooden duck to move in jarring spurts of random intervals out from beyond the left-most edge of the screen until he occupied the entire image.

 ## What do you expect from this class?
 What would you like to be better at by the end of semester?